1. Login to your control panel and select your Minecraft server.

 1. Connect to your server's FTP file access via Filezilla.

 3. Drag and drop the jar file into the folder on the right-hand side of the FileZilla screen or right click and upload the file if you have navigated to it on the left side of your FileZilla screen.

 4. Restart your server and the plugin will install and possibly generate a folder within the plugins folder.
 This will hold all the configuration files and such for the respective plugin.

 Things to note:

 - If the file extension of the plugin is a .zip file.
 You can upload the zip file then click on the "Unzip" button in your Multicraft FTP to unzip the plugin.
 All plugins exist as .jar files.
 A .zip file is NOT a plugin.

-- If there is a problem with the plugin it will always display an error message in the console so it is best to refer back to the console regulary.
+- If there is a problem with the plugin it will display an error message in the console so it is best to refer back to the console regularly.

-- Check that the plugin works for your Bukkit version, this can be seen on the plugin's Bukkit page.
+- Check that the plugin works for your Spigot or Bukkit version.
+This can be seen on the plugin's Spigot or Bukkit page.

-- You can find information about permission nodes, configuration options, and extra installation steps on the respective plugin page.
+- You can find information about permission nodes, configuration options, and extra installation steps on the respective plugin's page.